FabioDefilippo/fdsecurity/README.md

 4. create a config file to customize some parameters (experimental);
 5. scan file or files;

-This tool will not modify o delete any file, but be carefull when You use it.
+This tool will ZIP only dangerous file, but be carefull when You use it.

 ## CONFIG FILE:
 there are some parameters,